 - I. Students will learn to analyze, design, simulate, and build combinational logic and clocked sequential circuits using modern computer engineering tools and techniques. - II.
-Students will enhance their technical writing skills through a series of formal lab reports that increase in complexity as the semester progresses.
+Students will work in teams to carry out the lab projects and make an oral presentation at the end of the semester.